-This is the idea of Darwin's Natural Selection, as outlined in "The Origin of Species": Geometric increase of species + limited resources + variation = natural selection.
+This is the idea of Darwin's basic idea: Geometric increase of species + limited resources + variation = natural selection.

 Natural selection takes place not only within species traits, but also across different species competing for the same resources.
 Those better at obtaining resources through new genetic traits, will, through time, overpower others.

 And there is a compound effect: The greater the diversity within the species, the more likely that species will be able to adapt those traits that make it better compete for resources.
 Species that are most numerous will have the best chance of producing favorable variation.
 Those less able to compete become rarer, and, over time, go extinct.
 "Rarity is the precursor to extinction," Darwin wrote.

 Natural selection is ruthlessly efficient.
 "Natural selection is continually trying to economize in every part of the organism," Darwin tells us.
 Any diminution of a trait that does not hinder the survival of the species will quickly be seized upon and capitalized.

 To this day, the idea of natural selection has generated a fair amount of skepticism, much of which Darwin anticipated.